Illustration of two skinny guys confused about how many workouts to do per week.

 That’s because a vigorous workout can stimulate 2–4 days of muscle growth.
 That means as long as you train your muscles every few days, you can keep them growing all week long.

-However, there’s a point of diminishing returns with volume.
+However, there’s a point of diminishing returns with training volume.
 In fact, doing too much can even hinder muscle growth.
 So let’s look at training volume.

 How Many Sets Should You Do Per Muscle Per Week?